Professor, Pharmaceutical Sciences

 B.S.
 (Pharmacy), Temple University School of Pharmacy, Philadelphia, PA

-Dr. Webster serves as professor and chairman of the Department of Pharmaceutical, Social & Administrative Sciences in the Belmont University College of Pharmacy.
+Dr. Webster serves as professor in the Department of Pharmaceutical, Social & Administrative Sciences in the Belmont University College of Pharmacy.
 The pharmaceutical sciences are a group of interdisciplinary areas of study involved with the design, action, delivery, disposition, and use of drugs.
 The field draws on many areas of the basic and applied sciences, such as chemistry, biology, mathematics, physics, and chemical engineering and applies their principles to the study of drugs.
 The pharmaceutical sciences are further subdivided into several specific specialties:

 • Pharmaceutical Toxicology

 • Medicinal Chemistry

 Dr. Webster's research interests include dosage form development and stability with an emphasis on liquid dosage forms for pediatric use and injectable drugs.
 Dr. Webster is also widely published on the topics of teaching innovations, classroom assessment, active learning strategies and curricular design.
 Additional interests include the design and development of novel centrally active ligands.
 Most recent publications include a checklist for faculty mentorship programs, the use of on-line games in learning neuroscience, and the projected growth in pharmacy education and research over the next decade.

 As a professor in the department of Pharmaceutical Sciences, Dr. Webster's teaching responsibilities include presentations in the four course Pharmacodynamics sequence, the Technical Writing course and several elective offerings.
 Along with his appointments at Belmont University, Dr. Webster holds appointments as a senior research scientist/research fellow in the Vulcan Materials Center for Environmental Stewardship and Education and as the editor-in-chief of the Journal of Pharmaceutical Sciences and Drug Designing.

 View Dr. Webster's Curriculum Vitae